BAPTA: Complexation

 According to X-ray crystallography. the four carboxylates, two amines, and two ether oxygens bind to Ca^{2+}.

 There is a range of reported values for the dissociation constant of BAPTA, though 0.2 μM appears consistently.
 The rate constant for calcium binding is 500 μM^{−1} s^{−1}.
 The complexation process of calcium ion to BAPTA can be deconvoluted into three main processes: conformational changes of the glicol linker, nitrogen conjugation and electronic effects changes of the benzene rings.

-BAPTA is a component of some fluorescent calcium ion indicators such as Calcium Green and Oregon Green 488 BAPTA-1 and -2 (OGB-1, OGB2).
+BAPTA is a component of some fluorescent calcium ion indicators such as Fluo-4, Calcium Green and Oregon Green 488 BAPTA-1 and -2 (OGB-1, OGB2).
 These indicators change their fluorescence intensity and fluorescence lifetime depending on the calcium ion concentration.